 Do I need travel insurance for Greece?

-How much does travel insurance for Greece cost from AU?
+How much does travel insurance for Greece cost from Australia?

-What happens if I need medical help on a small Greek island?
+What happens if I get sick on a small Greek island?

-Most comprehensive travel insurance policies cover additional accommodation and rebooking costs when ferries are cancelled due to weather or mechanical issues.
-There is usually a minimum delay threshold (6-12 hours) before cover kicks in.
-Keep your original ferry tickets and receipts for any additional costs.
+Most comprehensive policies cover additional accommodation and rebooking costs when ferries are cancelled due to weather or mechanical failure, subject to a minimum delay threshold (typically 6-12 hours).
+Pre-existing schedule changes are not usually covered.

 Ready to Compare Travel Insurance for Greece?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Greek holiday - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your Greek adventure - completely free.

 Compare Estimates